giumr06/Final_Project_Water_Management/README.md

 - This project was proposed as the final project of the Data Science boot camp from Spiced Academy (10.2023).

-- Our main goals are:  \n
+- Our main goals are:  \
-    I- To create an interactive website that can predict possible effects on targets by tweaking parameters. \n
+    I- To create an interactive website that can predict possible effects on targets by tweaking parameters.

     II- Make a presentation on correlations and clustering of countries based on water use habits.